South Carolina · South

 Is Lyme disease common in Charleston County?

-Charleston County reports about 1 Lyme cases per 100,000 people a year (U.S. CDC), the 179th-highest of 1378 counties in the South and the 5th-highest of South Carolina's 46 counties.
+Charleston County reports about 1 Lyme cases per 100,000 people a year (U.S. CDC), in the top 23% of U.S. counties for reported Lyme disease (the 5th-highest of South Carolina's 46 counties).
 Lyme is a smaller factor here than in the Northeast, but TickZone still uses this county rate as part of the disease baseline behind every town's score, alongside local lone-star tick pressure.

 Does Charleston County have lone star ticks that cause alpha-gal syndrome?